 Finally, we provide evidence of a positive association between social norms measured using Krupka and Weber (2013)'s methodology and female labor market participation as captured by Italian administrative data.
-This lends external validity to our measure of gender norms and suggests that higher-order beliefs can reflect views that influence (or are influenced by) societal patterns even better than first-order beliefs.
+This lends external validity to our measure of gender norms and suggests that second-order beliefs can reflect views that influence (or are influenced by) societal patterns even better than first-order beliefs.

-As a caveat, while our representative sample allows us to elicit gender equality norms across generations as they currently stand, it does not enable us to determine whether these differences represent permanent shifts.
-Thus, we cannot exclude the possibility that the youngest generation may adopt less progressive norms as they grow older and experience major life transitions, such as family formation.
-However, mapping these differences remains crucial, as norms influence individual behavior and societal expectations at each life stage.
+As a caveat, we acknowledge that while our representative sample enables us to elicit gender equality norms across generations as they currently stand, it does not allow us to conclude that the differences we observe represent permanent shifts.
+Therefore, we cannot exclude the possibility that the youngest generation may adopt less progressive norms as they grow older and, for example, go through family formation.
+Nevertheless, we believe it is important to map these differences even if possibly merely transitory.
+If we expect norms to affect people's behavior, knowing what kind of norms people perceive at different ages is important.